vickycarrer/vickycarrer/README.md

-- 👋 Hi, I’m @vickycarrer
+l- 👋 Hi, I’m @vickycarrer
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...